VitaHEX-Games/HexFlow-Launcher/README.md

 # About
 This is a modded version of [HexFlow Launcher](https://github.com/VitaHEX-Games/HexFlow-Launcher); a 3d coverflow like launcher for PS Vita.

-This version includes categories for retro games which can be launched without bubbles for RetroArch and DaedalusX64.
+This version includes categories for retro games which can be launched without bubbles for RetroArch, DaedalusX64 and Flycast.
 Playstation and PSP games can also be launched without having to create bubbles for every game!

 This version also has categories for favorites and recently played games.